 5. Inventory Optimization Models

-Inventory optimization models apply algorithms.
-Such models identify the best inventory levels for expected demand.
+Inventory optimization models apply algorithms to identify the best inventory levels for expected demand.
 This minimizes holding costs.
 The models account for lead times, demand variability, and service needs.
 They are crucial for businesses aiming to improve inventory efficiency and cut costs.

 6. Lead Time Analysis